-- 9. That noted, we are aware of the enormous contribution already made by individuals and groups in getting the process of peace in Northern Ireland to its current stage.
-The tireless and courageous efforts of Prime Minister John Major and Taoiseach John Burton (and before him Albert Reynolds) are essential steps to a lasting peace.
-We commend as well the individual actions of some political parties and their leaders and of other institutions, organisations, and individuals in the promotion of peace. - 10.
-We considered our task in the light of our responsibility to all of the people of Northern Ireland; the need for the people to be reassured that their democratic and moral expectations should be able to be realised; and in the spirit of serious efforts made by the British and Irish governments to advance the peace process.
+- 8. That noted, we are aware of the enormous contribution already made by individuals and groups in getting the process of peace in Northern Ireland to its current stage.
+The tireless and courageous efforts of Prime Minister John Major and Taosieach John Bruton (and before him Albert Reynolds) are essential steps to a lasting peace.
+We commend as well the individual actions of some political parties and their leaders and of other institutions, organisations, and individuals in the promotion of peace. - 9.
+We considered our task in the light of our responsibility to all of the people of Northern Ireland; the need for the people to be reassured that their democratic and moral expectations should be able to be realised; and in the spirit of serious efforts made by the British and Irish governments to advance the peace process. - 10.
+For nearly a year and a half, the guns have been silent in Northern Ireland.
+The people want lasting peace in a just society in which paramilitary violence plays no part.
+That was the dominant theme expressed in the many letters and calls we received from people North and South, Unionist and Nationalist, Catholic and Protestant, Loyalist and Republican. - 11.
+Notwithstanding recent reprehensible "punishment" killings and beatings, the sustained observance of the cease-fires should not be devalued.
+It is a significant factor which must be given due weight in assessing the commitment of the paramilitaries to "work constructively to achieve" full and verifiable decommissioning. - 12.
+Since the cease-fires, the political debate has focused largely on the differences that have prevented the commencement of all-party negotiations intended to achieve an agreed political settlement.
+This circumstance has obscured the widespread agreement that exists so widespread that it tends to be taken for granted.
+In fact, members of both traditions may be less far apart on the resolution of their differences than they believe.